 It’s over 10 years since Bradford City were in the Premier League.
 Do you have any memories of us from back then?

 I actually spend most of 2000-1 season in Australia, so only followed from afar.
-So I missed Stan Collymore on his last legs, in mercenary mode playing for anybody who would pay him, before the PR masterstroke of using an apparent depression (‘shame’ more like) to wipe away all his sins, was utilised to open the door to a media career.
+So I missed Stan Collymore on his last legs, in mercenary mode playing for anybody who would pay him.
 Benito Carbone was much more fun.

 I remember 1987-88 more vividly.
 Villa looked like they were keen on throwing away promotion in the final stretch with three loses on trot and a draw before the decider against Bradford at Villa Park; when Platt settled it with a header 1-0.
 People forget what a close call that season was.
 Bradford missed out by a whisker, a point at Villa Park and you would have been promoted.
 Villa would have missed out and Graham Taylor would have never ended up as England manager…So we can blame Bradford for ‘The Turnip’!